-Break out the elbow grease
+2. Break out the elbow grease

 Use a solution of 4 parts white vinegar to 1 part water.
 Rinse the cloth or scrubber in a second bucket of the solution after you’ve cleaned an area to ensure you don’t just spread the problem elsewhere.

-Freshen up the walls
+3. Freshen up the walls

 Painted surfaces that have been stained with mould will still show signs of it no matter how much you clean.
-The only way to freshen up is to repaint.
+The only way to freshen up is to repaint the walls and ceiling.
 It’s important you use a stain blocking primer first otherwise the stains will bleed through the finished job.

 Remove all the dust then mix up the new grout and spread it over the walls making sure it gets right into the joint.
 Use a damp sponge to remove as much of the excess as possible, rinsing it frequently.
 When it’s dry, polish the tiles with a cloth.

-Swap the silicone
+5. Swap the silicone

 To apply new silicone, first mask either side of the joint with masking tape so you don’t get it where it’s not needed.
 Squirt silicone into the join then smooth to the edges of the tape with a finger dipped in soapy water.
 Remove the tape before the silicone forms a skin.

 Keep up the cleaning

 Mould feeds on organic matter left over from all you do in the bathroom.
 Removing this will take away its food source and make sure it’s gone for good.